blizzard-net/warcraft/README.md

             RequestResult<CharacterProfileSummary> result =
                 await warcraftClient.GetCharacterProfileSummaryAsync("norgannon", "drinian", "profile-us");

-            // If we got it, display the faction. if (result.Success)
+            // If we got it, display the level. if (result.Success)
             {
                 CharacterProfileSummary profile = result.Value;